- How to Fill in Your Visit Japan Web Arrival Documents for Japan - 18 March 2026

 Tokyo Bay Ariake Washington Hotel

-They don’t clearly show their shuttle bus timetable, to find it, you have to go to the website where you also make seat reservations for the bus – but this reveals that there are three departures to Disney in the morning and three back in the evening.
+They don’t clearly show their shuttle bus timetable; to find it, you have to go to the website where you also make seat reservations for the bus – but this reveals that there are three departures to Disney in the morning and three back in the evening.

-Reservations are essential and these open a month before the date you want to ride the bus.
+Reservations are essential, and these open a month before the date you want to ride the bus.
 Use the link above to make these in advance.

-It takes about 25 minutes to reach the park and the bus goes to both Disneyland and DisneySea.
+It takes about 25 minutes to reach the park, and the bus goes to both Disneyland and DisneySea.

 The rooms are pretty compact, so check the sizes carefully – despite the snug size, they do have some rooms that sleep four.

-Personally, I’d say this one is better for singles or couples though.
+Personally, I’d say this one is better for singles or couples, though.

 Hotel East 21 Tokyo

-It takes about 30 minutes to reach Tokyo Disney Resort from the Hotel East 21 – and reservations for the shuttle are essential.
+It takes about 30 minutes to reach Tokyo Disney Resort from Hotel East 21 – and reservations for the shuttle are essential.

 There are three departures to the parks in the morning – and two back at night when the parks close.
 Find the exact times here toward the bottom of the page.

-You can make reservations online, and they open on the 1st of the month two months before the day you want to travel.
+You can make reservations online, and they open on the 1st of the month, two months before the day you want to travel.
 You can book online up to two days before the day you want to get on the bus – or, the Bell Captain at the hotel can take reservations later than this.

-Rooms & More: This hotel isn’t in one of the obvious tourist areas, so might suit you if you’re looking for something a bit more local.
+Rooms & More: This hotel isn’t in one of the obvious tourist areas, so it might suit you if you’re looking for something a bit more local.

-It’s just a 7-minute walk from the nearest station, Toyocho which will get you to Shinjuku in around 30 minutes and Asakusa in about 25.
+It’s just a 7-minute walk from the nearest station, Toyocho, which will get you to Shinjuku in around 30 minutes and Asakusa in about 25.

 They offer single and double rooms, and their special Family Rooms sleep up to four.